SMART recovery support group

 At Connect Counselling our team of experienced Counsellors provide services to people and families in and around our community.
-The service is open to young people from aged 12 upwards and to adults.
+The service is open to adults from aged 18 upwards.
 We ask for a contribution to counselling cost per session which is negotiable.Connect Counselling can be accessed through our Street Level Programme or by contacting us directly

 Wessex Counselling, Frome and Bristol Area